 - Environmental causes of deterioration and passive approaches to their mitigation

 - Imaging techniques for conservation

 - Remedial approaches to wall painting conservation

-- Tringham and J. Stewart, ‘Protective structures over archaeological sites: a review of assessment initiatives’, in A. Ben Abed, M. Demas and T. Roby (eds.)
+- ‘Protective structures over archaeological sites: a review of assessment initiatives’, S. Tringham and J. Stewart, in A. Ben Abed, M. Demas and T. Roby (eds.)
 Lessons Learned: Reflecting on the Theory and Practice of Mosaic Conservation: Proceedings of the 9th ICCM Conference, Hammamet, Tunisia, November 29-December 3, 2005 J. Paul Getty Trust, Los Angeles, 2008, 204-14.